 collaboration and store opening

-The iconic Italian based label Stone Island led by Carlo Rivetti has launched the ‘House Check’ collection in collaboration with the historic UK-based fabric manufacturer Dormeuil.
+The iconic Italian based label Stone Island led by Carlo Rivetti has launched the ‘House Check’ collection in collaboration with historic UK-based fabric manufacturer Dormeuil.
 The checked pattern is used on nylon metal – a fabric with an iridescent look that is a product of Stone Island research – in outerwear pieces, sweatshirts and T-shirts.
 In other news, the brand recently opened a new flagship in New York’s SoHo, its 20th store to date.
 Alongside usual retail activities, it will feature regular installations in the Hub presentation space.